tangobreath/tangobreath.github.io/my-philosophy.md

 ## Accessible but challenging for all levels of dancers

-In my classes, I start with posture and sensitivity exercises, focusing on subtle core movement, communication and presence within the embrace.
+In my classes, I start with meditation, posture and sensitivity exercises, focusing on subtle core movement, communication and presence within the embrace.
 I then continue with exercises that slowly reveal more complex movements and concepts by adding to the subtle movements of